 - It’s my number one go to tip on all things food.
-Nothing is off limits….ever.
-But you don’t have to indulge in an entire piece of cake, slice of pie, cookie, etc. So have a bite or two, share with someone, freeze the leftovers, or if you have to, toss the rest.
+Nothing is off limits…ever.
+But you don’t have to indulge in an entire piece of cake, slice of pie, cookie, etc. Have a bite or two, share with someone, freeze the leftovers, or if you must, toss the rest.
 The point is, you don’t have to eat all of it.
 And chances are, a bite or two gives you the satisfaction without feeling stuffed.

 Let's Get Started!